 Outreach class by NITYC students at elementary school

 There is only one elementary school on Yuge Island, where NITYC is located, and environmental education in remote areas is limited.
 In addition, there are few reports on hands-on atmospheric education for elementary school students on PM2.5.
 Therefore, NITYC students conducted preliminary learning on PM2.5 and delivered outreach class using portable sensor.
 The lessons were held for fifth-graders in 2021 and 2021.
 The lesson content was proposed by the students.
-The participating students were first- to third-year students of the science club and students involved in the experiments in the previous chapter, in addition graduates of its Elementary School.
+The participating students were first- to third-year students of the science club and students involved in the experiments in the previous chapter, in addition graduates of the elementary school.
 It was a refreshing activity for the students who taught.

 The class was conducted in a lecture format, combining an introduction to the atmospheric environment of Kamijima Town with experiments.
 Gas measurements included measuring PM2.5 concentration using portable sensors and measuring the concentrations of carbon dioxide, oxygen, and carbon monoxide using gas detection tube devices (GasTech).
 Atmospheric measurements were conducted not only in the classroom and schoolyard but also measuring car exhaust and incense smoke (Figure 4,5,6).